THE ATGER MUSEUM

 François Mireur

-This painted terracotta bust dating from the 18th century
+This painted terracotta bust from the 18th century

 Escragnolles in 1770, he spent his early years

-at the Collège de Grasse.
+studies at the college in Grasse.
 At the time, medicine

-was essentially based on botany, and young Mireur's attraction
+was based primarily on botany, and the young Mireur's

 of health.
-After 3 years of study, he obtained the title of
+After three years of study, he obtained his

-the spread of the Marseillaise, which conquered France
+the spread of La Marseillaise, which conquered France

 before becoming our national anthem.